halcy/Mastodon.py/docs/02_return_values.rst

 that can be paginated (i.e. that have pagination attributes) and those that cannot.

-All return values can be converted from and to JSON using the `to_json()` and `from_json()` methods defined on the ::class::`mastodon.types_base.Entity` class.
+All return values can be converted from and to JSON using the `to_json()` and `from_json()` methods defined on the `mastodon.types_base.Entity` class.

 Base types
 ==========